obspy/obspy/misc/docs/source/tutorial/code_snippets/waveform_plotting_tutorial.rst

 ----------------

-This example shows the options to adjust the color of the graph, the number of ticks shown, their format and rotation and how to set the start- and endtime of the plot.
+This example shows the options to adjust the color of the graph, the number of ticks shown, their format and rotation and how to set the start and end time of the plot.
 Please see the documentation of method :meth:`~obspy.core.stream.Stream.plot` for more details on all parameters.